huhailinguist/huhailinguist.github.io/projects/index.md

 Currently we have the following papers, abstracts accepted or in prep.

+- Hu, Hai and Sandra Kübler. (accepted).
+Investigating Translated Chinese and Its Variants Using Machine Learning.
+In *Natural Language Engineering (Special Issue: NLP for Similar Languages, Varieties and Dialects)*.

 - Hu, Hai, Wen Li, and Sandra Kübler.
 (2018).
 Detecting Syntactic Features of Translated Chinese.
 In *Proceedings of the 2nd Workshop on Stylistic Variation at NAACL 2018*.
 New Orleans, Louisiana, USA. [paper](http://www.aclweb.org/anthology/W18-1603){:target="_blank"}. [slides](https://huhailinguist.github.io/projects/presentation_naacl_workshop_final.pdf){:target="_blank"}. [video presentation](https://www.youtube.com/watch?v=Q1WgnwIvVZE){:target="_blank"}.

 - Lin, Chien-Jer Charles and Hai Hu.
 (2018).
 Syntactic Complexity as a Measure of Linguistic Authenticity in Modern Chinese.
 To present at *The 26th Annual Conference of International Association of Chinese Linguistics (IACL-26) & The 20th International Conference on Chinese Language and Culture (ICCLC-20)*.
 Madison, Wisconsin, USA.